-It’s time for lawmakers to invest in our state’s economy and pass the Competitive Workforce Act, a bill which would ensure everyone in Florida is protected from discrimination—regardless of one’s sexual orientation or gender identity.
+It’s time for lawmakers to invest in our state’s economy and pass the Competitive Workforce Act, a bill which would ensure everyone in Florida is protected from discrimination—regardless of their sexual orientation or gender identity.

 The Competitive Workforce Act would bring Florida state law in line with business best practices and ensure our innovative and fast-growing industries continue to thrive.

 We know that anti-LGBT discrimination comes with a steep price tag here in Florida: $362 million dollars a year when you figure in lost productivity, turnover, and inability or difficulty in recruiting.

 And there is mounting proof that $362 million dollars in losses is a conservative estimate.
 Consider North Carolina, where lawmakers passed the hostile HB 2 law in March of 2016, targeting LGBT people for discrimination.
 Since then: